SMUAbdullah/paper-MPL-short-reads/README.md

 ### Operating system
 All scripts were written and tested on a Linux based Operating System
 ### Known issues and troubleshooting
+- Snakemake may cause issues when running inside the python==3.11.5 environment.
+It is recommended to install it outside the `SLAFIT` environment.
 - Newer versions of samtools may have compatibility issues with the pipeline.
 It is highly recommended to use the exact version specified in the section `Required software`.
 - The naming convention for the input directories is `data/reads/MSA/<patient>/<protein>`, as demonstrated in the naming of the example data.
 Any deviation from this might lead to errors.
 - The naming convention for the input FASTQ files is `<patient>_<protein>_t<time-point>.fq`, as demonstrated in the naming of the example data.
 Any deviation from this might lead to errors.